A Qubit as a Bridge Between Statistical Mechanics and Quantum Dynamics: A Unified Framework: Partition Function and Loschmidt Amplitude

 \subsection{High-Temperature Limit and Early-Time Expansion: Cauchy-Riemann Equations}

-We now analyze the behavior of \(\mathcal{L}(y)\) in the vicinity of \( y = 1 \), which corresponds to the infinite-temperature limit in the thermal case and the initial time in the quantum evolution.
+We now analyze the behavior of \(\mathcal{L}(y)\) in the vicinity of \( y = 1 \), which corresponds to the infinite-temperature limit in the thermal case and the early-time limit in the quantum evolution.
 In the thermal regime, the second derivative of the free energy determines the specific heat,

 This gives specific heat at high-temperatures as,